 The goals of the four-day community-engaged learning summer seminar include: enhancing understanding of CEL pedagogy in a rural setting and its relevance to teaching and creative work; developing skills necessary to introduce CEL in the curriculum; engaging with community partners to explore interconnections.
-The 2017 seminar will take place May 30-June 2.
+The 2019 seminar will take place May 28-May 30.

 Faculty Learning Communities support the creation and delivery of courses that utilize Community-Engaged Learning (CEL) pedagogy to promote and sustain the development of personal and social responsibility and civic learning.
 Members will expand their understanding of CEL pedagogy, engage in course re-design in an active peer group, and participate in an on-going support network during course delivery.

 The community-engaged learning toolkit contains a framework for faculty members interested in incorporating CEL into their courses, outlines and information from faculty workshops, example syllabi, tools for evaluation and a list of additional resources.
-Access the toolkit (PDF).
 Access forms (Google Folder).

 The Office for Community Partnerships brokers conversations between Kenyon and the Knox County community in order to identify shared goals and solidify strategies for achieving mutually beneficial impact.
 In addition, the Office for Community Partnerships provides templates for and assists in tailored development of the following (as needed):

 • Statement of insurance liability and coverage